HossamAbdelrhman/DA_Final_Project/README.md

 ### Data analysis and Tradational Machine Learning
 - to get the same result download the notebook and change the data path to your path
-- or add short cut to the data link above to your google drive and mount the your drive to access the data the notebook link on colab is https://colab.research.google.com/drive/1uEY1C7cwOmYqZZzBYfHrV1MVjqmoxw_m?usp=sharing
+- or add short cut to the data link above to your google drive and mount the your drive to access the data the notebook [link](https://colab.research.google.com/drive/1uEY1C7cwOmYqZZzBYfHrV1MVjqmoxw_m?usp=sharing) on colab

 ### multi-modal part
 - For multi-modal part you need to run first part of multimodal-archit.ipynb file till you generate .csv file name preprocessed_listings.csv which contain two wmpty columns.